terwer/siyuan-plugin-blog/README.md

 > ⚠️ WARNING 4: Except for the theme's core plugins, all plugins are disabled by default and need to be enabled in the plugin list before the first use.

+## Key benefits

+- Integrated blog feature based on the Siyuan API

+- No publishing, no configuration, ready to use out of the box

 ## Quick start

 You can download the `zhi` theme directly in the Market of siyuan-note, and then select the `zhi` theme